 STORIES CON LECHE

-BI-MONTHLY BREAST/CHEST FEEDING SUPPORT GROUP
+BREAST/CHEST FEEDING SUPPORT GROUP

 Se habla español.

-Twice a month we will gather in circle to interact in creative practices such as:
+We will gather in circle to interact in creative practices such as:

 🌝Grounding & Guided Meditation

 🌝Lactation Centered Education i.e. Hand Expression, Breast/Chest Massage, Anatomy & Benefits of Breast/Chest Feeding

 🌝Sacred Talking Circle

 Brenda Montaño is a Xicana Indigena Califas native, mother, birth worker, lactation educator and media creator.
 She is Corazon Counseling's Administrative Assistant and solo force behind Zines with Sol, a platform that shines light on DIY media creations focused on liberation parenting, body autonomy, radical birth work and decolonial medicines.
 Her work is grounded in Xicanisma, environmentalism, Reproductive Justice and grassroots organizing.
 Outside of media making and birth work, Brenda loves spending time with her plantitas and ancestor trees, laughing with her community, and learning new, necessary, self sustaining skills in preparation for the (r)evolution.
 Follow her @zineswithsol